British PM Liz Truss announces resignation

 The United Kingdom is currently facing an economic crisis, with many citizens struggling to cope with rising costs of living, inflation, and increasing power bills.

-On September 26, Truss had announced a programme of tax cuts and investment incentives in a bid to boost the United Kingdom’s economy.
-The decision had led to a loss of investor confidence as the bond market faced a setback and borrowing costs surged.
+On September 23, Truss had announced a programme of tax cuts and investment incentives in a bid to boost the United Kingdom’s economy.
+The decision, however, led to a loss of investor confidence as the bond market faced a setback and borrowing costs surged.

-Truss, who took over as prime minister on September 6, was even urged to resign from her post by members of her own Conservative party, CNBC reported.
+Following this, Truss replaced her finance minister Kwasi Kwarteng with her former rival Jeremy Hunt, who on October 17 reversed almost all the tax cuts that had helped her become the Conservative Party leader and British prime minister less than six weeks ago.

+The move had angered Conservative lawmakers who had supported Truss’ policies, with many, though not openly, wanting her resignation, according to media reports.